 If the first operation is not successful Mr Tanner will occasionally consider a repeat procedure, although this is not usually necessary.

-Most patients undergoing macular hole surgery usually develop a cataract in the operated eye over the following 12 months.
+Most patients undergoing macular hole surgery usually develop a cataract in the operated eye over the following 6 months.
 Cataract surgery is a much less invasive procedure and can be carried out as a day case under local anaesthetic.
-However, it does mean that if the cataract surgery is not carried out at the same time as macular hole repair, then patients will require a second operation.
+Occasionally Mr Tanner will combine the vitrectomy operation with cataract surgery.